AdobeDocs/workfront.en/help/classic/documents/adding-documents-to-workfront/link-documents-from-external-apps.md

    The most current version of the proof is linked to Workfront.
 When you open the proof, all versions are available in the proofing viewer.

-### Create a Google document from within Workfront
+### Create a Google document from within Workfront {#create-a-google-document-from-within-workfront}

 You can create a new Google document from within Workfront.
 You cannot create new documents from within Workfront for other cloud providers.